Isolated to >99% by selective precipitation and lyophilized for storage at room temperature.

 Material Lyophilized Tubulin is isolated by selective precipitation from bovine brain homogenate by an adaptation of the method of Andreu (2007) and lyophilized by an adaptation of the method of Dráberová et al. (2010).
 The resulting product is >99% pure (Figure 1) and polymerization competent (Figure 2).
 Lyophilized Tubulin is supplied as a white powder.
 When reconstituted with ultrapure water to 40 mg/ml, the buffer conditions are 10 mM Sodium Phosphate, 0.5 mM MgCl2, 0.1 mM GTP, and 0.25 M Trehalose, pH 7.0.
-Note that 1 mg tubulin is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on tubulin concentration.
+Note that 1 mg tubulin protein is supplied as 3 mg powder (extra mass attributed to trehalose, a lyoprotectant), and reconstitution/dilution should be based on tubulin protein concentration.

 - structural analysis by X-ray crystallography and electron microscopy